elexis/elexis.github.com/en_contributing.markdown

 [Textile Reference Manual](http://redcloth.org/textile).
 Also check out the [Textile Quick Reference](http://hobix.com/textile/quick.html).

-Syntax highlighting handled by [Pygments](http://pygments.org).
-Use the special `highlight` tag to separate code sample from the rest of the text and to tell Pygments which language to use.
+Syntax highlighting handled by [Rouge](https://github.com/jneen/rouge).
+Use the special `highlight` tag to separate code sample from the rest of the text and to tell Rouge which language to use.
 For example:

     {% highlight java %}
     public Hub(){